MunimIftikhar/Beginner-s-Tutorial-on-Building-a-Calculator-in-Solidity-Using-Remix/Prerequisites and Learning Outcomes.md

-## :sunny:Prerequisites and Learning Outcomes
+## Prerequisites and Learning Outcomes
 An overview of the intended audience and what you will learn in this tutorial.

 ---